 Class I Caramel Innovations

-Historically, class III, and IV caramels have demonstrated the best stability, cost-in-use, and darkest shades, but the trend toward minimal processing and simpler labels has created more interest in transitioning to class I caramel color.
+Historically, class III, and IV caramels have demonstrated the best stability, cost-in-use, and darkest shades, but the trend toward minimal processing and simpler labels has created more interest in transitioning to class I caramel colour.
 That’s why recent innovations have focused on closing the gap between simplicity, darkness, and stability.

 What does Success look like?

 Success in application means good solubility, no turbidity, vibrancy throughout the shelf life of the product, the right shade, and a reasonable use-cost.
-Products like bread and candies are fairly straight forward to color because issues like sedimentation and hazing don’t occur once the product is manufactured.
+Products like bread and candies are fairly straight forward to colour because issues like sedimentation and hazing don’t occur once the product is manufactured.
 But products like soy sauce and colas, on the other hand, require special consideration when choosing the right caramel due aspects such as high salt content or pH.

-The challenge with using class I caramel color in these applications has generally been use rate, shade, and stability differences in application.
+The challenge with using class I caramel colour in these applications has generally been use rate, shade, and stability differences in application.
 Below we’ll talk about some of the solutions we’ve developed to overcome some of these common hurdles.

 Achieving Success with Class I’s